onefangg/tp/docs/DeveloperGuide.md

 The following activity diagram summarizes what happens when a user executes the different types of commands:
 ![DataTogglingActivityDiagram](images/DataTogglingActivityDiagram.png)

-### Finding Orders Through Selected Attribute
+### Finding Persons and Orders Through Selected Attribute
 #### Implementation
-Users are able to find specific orders based on the attributes of the orders.
+Users are able to find specific persons/orders based on their respective attributes.
 For example, users can find orders that are made by a Person with name "Alex".

-Currently, only `name` and `phone` are supported for finding under the `findo` command.
+The search is based on (case-insensitive) words matching the keyword input.
+Both `findo` and `findp` work similarly, only differing in the attributes supported for find.

+Supported attributes for `findp`: name, phone, email, address, remark.
+Supported attributes for `findo`: name, phone, details, collection_type, remark.

 #### Design considerations: